anchisa-tas/airflow_demo/README.md

 # airflow_demo
 Create a data pipeline that uses the `sampledata.py` script to generate data and load it into a PostgreSQL database.
-The pipeline will be managed with Airflow, and the whole project will run in Docker.
+The pipeline will be managed with Airflow using Airflow docker with LocalExecutor.
+The airflow docker image is built based on Apache Airflow 3.x as in the official guideline [here](https://airflow.apache.org/docs/apache-airflow/3.0.5/howto/docker-compose/index.html).

 ## Folder Structure
 - /dags/ : keep DAG pipeline file.